 - It is similar to the P/E ratio; unlike the P/E ratio, it is neutral to capital structure.

-- It reduces the risk of variables that are affected by capital investment and other financial variables.
+- It reduces the risk of variables affected by capital investment and other financial variables.

 - EBITDA represents the value of the company’s cash flow generated by ongoing operations.

-- When a company is purchased, the debt is not transferred to the buyer.
+- The debt is not transferred to the buyer when a company is purchased.
 So how the business is financed currently is not an important matter or metric to the buyer.

 - Buyers may be more concerned with intangible assets such as customers and performance than with the existing equipment condition and the debt structure of the seller.

-- It is an indicator of how attractive the company is to be a leveraged buyout candidate for potential investors.
+- It indicates how attractive the company is to be a leveraged buyout candidate for potential investors.

 - EBITDA can provide an overview of business growth and how well the business is working.